SimonMoritz/web-appliaction-with-AKE-and-database/README.md

-# web appliaction with AKE and database
+# web application with AKE and database
 ## Run Server

 If not already done then download .NET 7.
 To start the server then go into the applications folder and run: